List of summaries, consolidations and regulations

 The Act establishes an Abstract Directory to record information about land owned by the government of Saskatchewan but that is not titled.
 An application to file an interest in the Abstract Directory is made to the Registrar.
 The Directory is provided as an information service only and, unlike the Land Titles Registry, provides no guarantee and carries no liability on the part of the government with respect to that information.

-The Lieutenant Governor in Council, on the recommendation of the Minister of Justice and the minister responsible for the Information Services Corporation, may appoint a Registrar of Titles who must be a lawyer and a member of the Law Society of Saskatchewan.
+The Minister of Justice may appoint a Registrar of Titles who must be a lawyer and a member of the Law Society of Saskatchewan.

 The Registrar is responsible for: